- We advise you to exercise normal security precautions in Malaysia overall.

 - We advise you to exercise a high degree of caution in all parts of eastern Sabah covered by the ESSZone due to the heightened security measures in place.
 See under Safety and Security for further information.

-- We advise you to reconsider your need to travel to the coastal region of eastern Sabah due to the ongoing threat of kidnapping.
-The kidnapping threat in eastern Sabah includes dive sites and associated tourist facilities in the waters surrounding Sipadan Island, south of the town of Semporna.
+- We advise you to reconsider your need to travel to the coastal region of eastern Sabah due to the ongoing threat of kidnapping by militant and criminal groups based in the southern Philippines and violence linked to insurgency and terrorists.
+The kidnapping threat in eastern Sabah includes dive sites and associated tourist facilities.

 - On 15 November 2013, two foreign tourists were attacked in their room at the Sipadan Pom Pom Resort, off the coast of eastern Sabah.
 A male tourist was murdered in the attack and his wife was kidnapped.
 This incident highlights the ongoing risk of violent crime, including kidnapping, in eastern Sabah by groups based in the southern Philippines.